eclipse-cyclonedds/cyclonedds/docs/manual/config/network_interfaces.rst

 .. note::
   |var-project| does not mix IPv4 and IPv6 addressing.
 Therefore, all DDSI participants in
   the network must use the same addressing mode.
-When inter-operating, this behaviour is the same.
+When interoperating, this behaviour is the same.
 That is, it looks at either IPv4 or IPv6 addresses in the advertised address information in the SPDP and SEDP discovery protocols.